tensorflow/cloud/g3doc/overview.md

 2.1 as this is the latest version supported by
 [AI Platform cloud TPU](https://cloud.google.com/ai-platform/training/docs/runtime-version-list#tpu-support)

-***Custom distribution strategy***
+### Custom distribution strategy

-If you would like to take care of specifying distribution strategy in your model code and do not want `run` API to create a strategy, then set `distribution_stategy` as `None`.
-This will be required for example when you are using `strategy.experimental_distribute_dataset`.
+If you would like to take care of specifying a distribution strategy in your model code and do not want `run` API to create a strategy, then set `distribution_stategy` as `None`.
+This will be required, for example, when you are using `strategy.experimental_distribute_dataset`.

 ```python
 tfc.run(entry_point='mnist_example.py',